-It is Thanksgiving Eve and I am extremely excited for tonight and tomorrow.
+Happy Thanksgiving!
+It is Thanksgiving Eve, and I am extremely excited for tonight and tomorrow.
 The day before Thanksgiving is like a homecoming of sorts and always feels like a High School Reunion.
 Friends I grew up with return home, and we meet up at a local bar.
 Reconnecting with people from different parts of my life – from former rivals in city-wide baseball to quiet kids from the back of the classroom – is always fun.
 It’s like seeing my life pass in front of me, but in a great way.
+Happy Thanksgiving!

 I wrote these in no particular order for one simple reason: if you asked Tom Brady which super bowl ring he likes most (I’d guess the 5th), he’d probably tell you they are all special.
 Same as below.
 Some are more important than others, but I will leave it to you to guess which ones rank highest in my book.

 FAMILY.
-All things that I’ve mentioned before this one could never exist without my family.
+All things that I’ve mentioned before, this one could never exist without my family.
+Happy Thanksgiving, Fam!
 My family is the backbone of my support system.
-I have the best parents, siblings, grandparents, cousins, aunts, uncles, and dogs in the world.
+I have the best parents, siblings, grandparents, cousins, aunts, uncles, and dogs worldwide.
 My family has taught me loyalty.
 Without this important character trait, I would’ve been alone in my darkest moments.
 They are there for me.
 Period.
-Do not get me wrong, there have been (and will be) many moments when I would do anything to shut them up.
+Do not get me wrong.
+There have been (and will be) many moments when I would do anything to shut them up.
 But I always remind myself that we love each other no matter what.

 BEING ALIVE.
-Life can be extremely challenging at times, but the beauty of life comes in taking the good with the bad.
+Life can be extremely challenging at times, but life’s beauty comes in taking the good with the bad.
 Life can bring you to your highest highs and lowest lows.
 Life is perfectly imperfect.
 What makes me so positive about life?
 The answer is simple: I’m still here.
 I still get to find and seize opportunities, spend time with friends and family, and plan for a future on my terms.
-I still get to do fun things, like party in Boston with my buddies.
+I still get to do fun things, like a party in Boston with my buddies.
 Love makes the world go ’round – giving your life meaning- and brings out the best in people.
-The only way to feel love is if you give it, so make sure to tell the ones who mean the most to you that you love them.
+The only way to feel love is to give it, so make sure to tell the ones who mean the most to you that you love them.

 I really want to know what you are thankful for this year.
 Please leave some comments below!
 If you are shy or private, feel free to email me.
-Enjoy your time with friends and family, and make sure to eat a lot of turkey.
+Enjoy your time with friends and family, and make sure to eat lots of turkeys.
+Happy Thanksgiving!